ytakefuji/pypi_executable_package/README.md

 For testing, you should download pillbug.png and run the following command:
 $ bugcount pillbug.png

-Option: For testing
-$ python setup.py test

 In order to upload a new package, twine installation is needed.
 $ pip install twine

 For testing dist package,
 $ twine check dist/*

-Option: You can also register testpypi before running the following command.
-$ twine upload --repository testpypi dist/*

 You can finally upload your package to pypi:
 $ twine upload dist/*